hhru/api/docs_eng/employer_vacancies_accept_kids.md

 <a name="edit-results"></a>
 ## Error and HTTP response code

-In addition to an HTTP code `403 Forbidden`, the server will return error reason
+In addition to an HTTP code `400 Bad Request`, the server will return error reason
 ```json
 {
     "errors": [